fdogmz/cleaning_data/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-These variables are described are described in the "features_info.txt" file.
+These variables are described in the "features_info.txt" file.